1460 Bias and Hate Related Procedures and Protocols

 The number of processes and campus offices that might be employed in responding to a specific complaint suggests the need for a proactive process to assist Bellevue College in fulfilling its accountability to students, staff and visiting public for effectively and efficiently addressing bias-incidents that negatively impact campus operations and educational activities.
 This process addresses bias-motivated incidents or hate crimes occurring at the college.

 - BIRST is comprised of the following college officers or their designees and will be authorized to coordinate appropriate college policies and resources to investigate and resolve such incidents in a timely fashion.

-- Vice president of diversity, coordinator, convener
+- Vice president of equity & pluralism, coordinator, convener

 - Vice president of administrative services

 - Depending on the nature of the incident, the coordinator may invite other departments to participate (e.g. disability resource center, international student programs, ombuds).